 Julian Gun Cuninghame

 I am a 54 year old barrister.
 I have been a barrister for 27 years.
 Before I was a barrister, I was a solicitor working in property litigation.
 As a solicitor, I was trained in conveyancing, trusts, probate and wills as well as litigation.
 About 50% of my work comes directly from clients.
 The other 50% comes from solicitors who instruct me on their cases.
-I enjoy dealing with clients directly and working with them to resolve with their legal problems the most cost effective way.
+I enjoy dealing with clients directly and working with them to deal with their legal problems.

 What my clients say